-Establishing Character Moment: After it's revealed to the Pandoras called from around the world to the Alaska base that Kazuya is Gengo's grandson, most of the Pandoras are understandably nervous, probably intimidated by the legacy of his family.
-Roxanne walks right up to him and says hi, before telling him that she sympathizes with everything he and his family has endured, and that she respects their strength.
+Establishing Character Moment: After it's revealed to the Pandoras called from around the world to the Alaska base Kazuya is Gengo's grandson, most of the Pandoras are understandably nervous and intimidated by the legacy of his family.
+Roxanne walks right up to him and says hi, before telling him she sympathizes with everything he and his family has endured, and she respects their strength.
 She then gropes Satellizer with a huge grin on her face.
-After that, she brings up a few points about the E-Pandora project, mostly talking about how it seems too good to be true and how it boils down to outright human experimentation.
-This tells you all you need to know about Roxanne—she's kind and outgoing, and a bit of a pervert, but not as stupid as she looks or acts.
+Then she brings up a few points about the E-Pandora project, mostly talking about how it seems too good to be true and how it boils down to outright human experimentation.
+This tells you all you need to know about Roxanne—she's friendly and outgoing, and a bit of a pervert, but not nearly as stupid as she acts.

 The Fettered: She'll never use her volt weapon, or even her high-end skills, on another Pandora, even if she wants nothing more than to pound the hell out of them.
-This is because she realizes that comrades in arms really can't afford to hate each other as that will get them all killed on a battlefield, so even if you really want to tear someone a new asshole, it's not a good idea.
-The fact that she understands this automatically makes her more sane than most of the cast combined.
+She'll also almost-instantly forgive things other characters have shown themselves incapable of.
+This is because she realizes comrades in arms really can't afford to hate each other as that will get them all killed on a battlefield, so even if you really want to tear someone a new asshole, it's not a good idea.
+Actually understanding this automatically makes her more sane and realistic than most of the cast combined.